9technology/refactor/README.md

 `refactor .ext 'regexp' 'replacement'`

 Apply `s/regexp/replacement/g` across all files in the current directory tree with extension `.ext`.
 Skip hidden files.
-Ask for confirmation on the first change, and if the user accepts, apply the rest of the changes without confirmation.
-Otherwise abort.
-Output each change applied as a color-coded patch.
+Output each change applied as a color-coded patch, and allow the user to confirm all, confirm one, or abort.

 `regexp` is parsed by the [Go regexp package](http://golang.org/pkg/regexp/), so you can probably use any of the [re2](https://code.google.com/p/re2/wiki/Syntax) syntax.
 For example, you can use `$1`-style placeholders to refer to capture groups, as long as you single-quote the replacement string so that your shell doesn't interpolate `$1` as something else.

-## Why not codemod?

-- codemod doesn't let you auto-accept the remaining changes.
-Usually once I see the first few changes I either want to quit or apply the rest of the changes.
-I can always individually review changes using `git add --patch`, so for my workflow, confirmation of each change is usually unnecessary.
-- `refactor` prints all the patches to `stdout` for review, which gives you a nice summary at the end.
-- codemod is like 1000 lines of code, man!
-I don't even

 ## Why not use the power/elegance/flexibility/chainsaw of unix?